Herbert Woodfield Paul1

 Rt.
 Hon.
 Sir Francis Hyde Villiers was born on 13 August 1852.1 He was the son of George William Villiers, 4th Earl of Clarendon and Lady Katherine Grimston.2 He married Virginia Katharine Smith, daughter of Eric Carrington Smith and Mary Maberly, on 28 June 1876.1 He died on 18 November 1925 at age 73.1

-He was with the Foreign Office in 1870.1 He was Private Secretary to PUS between 1875 and 1892.1 He was Acting Secretary of the Diplomatic Service in 1885.1 He was Private Secretary to Foreign Secretary in 1886.1 He was Private Secretary to Foreign Secretary between 1892 and 1894.1 He was Assistant Under-Secretary between 1896 and 1905.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.).1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He was invested as a Companion, Order of the Bath (C.B.).1 He was invested as a Privy Counsellor (P.C.).1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Portugal between 1906 and 1911.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Belgium between 1911 and 1919.1 He held the office of Ambassador to Belgium between 1919 and 1920.1 He was decorated with the award of the Grand Cross, Order of Leopold of Belgium.1 He was decorated with the award of the Grand Cross, Order of Christ of Portugal.1
+He was with the Foreign Office in 1870.1 He was Private Secretary to PUS between 1875 and 1892.1 He was Acting Secretary of the Diplomatic Service in 1885.1 He was Private Secretary to Foreign Secretary in 1886.1 He was Private Secretary to Foreign Secretary between 1892 and 1894.1 He was Assistant Under-Secretary between 1896 and 1905.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.)1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1 He was appointed Companion, Order of the Bath (C.B.)1 He was appointed Privy Counsellor (P.C.)1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Portugal between 1906 and 1911.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Belgium between 1911 and 1919.1 He held the office of Ambassador to Belgium between 1919 and 1920.1 He was awarded the Grand Cross, Order of Leopold of Belgium.1 He was awarded the Grand Cross, Order of Christ of Portugal.1

 Children of Rt.
 Hon.
 Sir Francis Hyde Villiers and Virginia Katharine Smith